aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ## What can be Debugged Locally

+TODO : WIP

+### Lambda Functions Invoked Directly

 ### <a id="sam-template-resource-local"></a> SAM Template Resources (Local Invoke)

-[SAM Template](#terms-sam-template) resources of type [`AWS::Serverless::Function`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html) represent Lambda functions.
-Lambda function code referenced by these resources can be locally Run or Debugged.
-The Toolkit uses SAM CLI to invoke the Lambda function, emulating how the function is run on AWS.
-A debugger can be attached to the invoked Lambda function code, and the event passed into the Lambda function can be customized.
+Lambda functions are represented in CloudFormation templates as resources of type [`AWS::Lambda::Function`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) or [`AWS::Serverless::Function`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html).
+With the Toolkit, users can locally invoke Lambda function code, optionally passing a custom event to it.
+The Toolkit uses SAM CLI to invoke the Lambda function, emulating how the function is run on AWS, then attaches a debugger to the invoked function.

-### <a id="sam-template-resource-api-gateway"></a> SAM Template Resources (API Gateway style Local Invoke)

-SAM Template resources that contain an event of type [Api](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-api.html), can be hosted in a web server for local development and iteration.
-A REST request causes the Lambda function to receive an API Gateway based event.

-At this time, an experience for API Gateway support is not available.
-Some portions of this document (Debug Configurations for example) have considerations made for supporting API Gateway functionality.

 ### <a id="standalone-lambda"></a> Standalone Lambda Function Handlers